-Are there truly effective remedies for fleas on dogs?
+Are there genuinely effective remedies for fleas on dogs?
 The answer to that question is a resounding YES.
-Home remedies for fleas on dogs are becoming more and more popular as we all tend to now look for a more natural type of answer to our doggy problems.
+Home remedies for fleas on dogs are becoming increasingly popular as we all tend to now look for a more honest answer to our doggy problems.

-I consider fleas and ticks on our dogs as one of the more annoying, frustrating and so stressful.
-Some outbreaks of dog fleas can be dealt with quite effectively the first time around but, on some occasions, it just feels that no matter what you do it is never enough and the fleas just keep returning no matter what you do.
+I consider fleas and ticks on our dogs as one of the most annoying, frustrating, and stressful.
+Some outbreaks of dog fleas can be dealt with quite effectively the first time, but, on some occasions, it just feels that no matter what you do, it is never enough, and the fleas keep returning no matter what you do.

 Home Remedies for Fleas on Dogs.
 The relationship you have with your dog

 Few relationships in your life are likely to be as strong and loving as the one you share with your dog.
-No matter who you are or what kind of day it’s been, whether you’re on top of the world or “in the dog house,” your dog welcomes you home with a happy wag of their tail all the same.
+No matter who you are or what kind of day it’s been, whether you’re on top of the world or “in the dog house,” your dog welcomes you home with a happy tail.

 They may want a few treats for their trouble, but that’s no matter – the unconditional love our dogs give us is one reason why canines have been given the well-worn mantle of Man’s Best Friend.

 History of dogs

 It’s a friendship that transcends time and space.
 Dogs have left their paw prints all over world culture.
-The rich and powerful have long had a relationship with Man’s Best Friend, from the court of the Ming Dynasty to the Queen and her corgis to the number of Presidential pooches that have called Pennsylvania Avenue home.
+The rich and powerful have long had a relationship with Man’s Best Friend, from the court of the Ming Dynasty to the Queen and her corgis to the number of Presidential pooches who called Pennsylvania Avenue home.

-One of the foundational works of Western Literature, after all, involves a dog dying of joy after its husband returns from his twenty-year odyssey.
-Since Argus and Odysseus, there have been many other iconic dog and master duos, from the joyously comic Lance and Crab in Shakespeare’s The Two Gentlemen of Verona to Jack London’s coming of age classics, Call of the Wild and White Fang. “
+After all, one of the foundational works of Western Literature involves a dog dying of joy after its husband returns from his twenty-year odyssey.
+Since Argus and Odysseus, there have been many iconic dogs and master duos, from the joyously comic Lance and Crab in Shakespeare’s The Two Gentlemen of Verona to Jack London’s coming-of-age classics, Call of the Wild and White Fang. “

 Should you contact a vet?